Kanye West Drops New Music, ‘Banned’ From Oscars After-Parties

 Kanye West and Kardashian were reportedly denied access to some of the most prestigious A-list Oscar after-parties on Sunday.
 Although Kardashian can now proudly be called an actress – Kanye West’s wife is set to make a cameo appearance in Ocean’s 8 – she is apparently still not welcome at Academy Awards parties.

-According to Radar Online citing its insider, Kanye West and Kardashian wanted to attend Oscar after-parties, and particularly the Vanity Fair bash, but they were reportedly rejected from this year’s Oscar after-parties.
+According to Radar Online citing its insider, Kanye West and Kardashian wanted to attend Oscar after-parties and particularly the Vanity Fair bash, but they were reportedly rejected from this year’s Oscar after-parties.

 The reason why Kanye West and Kardashian were denied access is because they hadn’t received invitations in the first place.
-This is reportedly not the first time the couple was not been allowed to join in the fun at post-Oscar celebrations.
+This is reportedly not the first time the couple was not allowed to join in the fun at post-Oscar celebrations.

 Kim Kardashian & Kanye West banned from Oscars parties?
 She’s furious! https://t.co/UkNuRL0KpU pic.twitter.com/mcI1BVFI57